kustomzone/ComfyUI-Annotations/readme.md

    - `debug`: A boolean that makes this node print out extra information during its lifecycle.
    - `color`: Changes the node's color.
    - `bg_color`: Changes the node's color.
 If color is set and not bg_color, bg_color will just be a slightly darker color.
+   - `width`: Default width for this node type on creation.
+   - `height`: Default height for this node type on creation.

     Example:
     ```python